Get $500 off Omni or Spirit hearing aids with MEMORIAL23

 For example, the ability to reduce background noise makes it easier to focus on the sound of someone’s voice.

-The other main benefit is the technology which is specifically designed to address speech understanding.
+Audicus also designs technology to help with speech recognition.
 All of our models have features and specs meant to make understanding conversation easier for you.

 If you’re struggling to hear and understand speech, don’t wait any longer to seek help.
-Speech recognition loss only increases over time when left untreated.
-Getting hearing aids reduces the burden on your brain and makes it easier to communicate with those who matter most in your life.
+Getting hearing aids reduces the burden on your brain.
+It makes it easier to communicate with those who matter most in your life.

 Audicus is an award-winning hearing health company that produces advanced hearing aids online without markups.
 You can order online and get them delivered right to your door.